slitvinov/gitlog/README.md

 (a hidden state) in wikipedia, and the weighted sum in Q(t) is the way to compute the expectation `E_{Z|X,t0}`.
-Often the problem specific shortcuts are taken to enumerate the hidden states and to maximize Q(t) which may complicate examples.
+Often the problem specific shortcuts are taken to enumerate the hidden states and to maximize Q(t) which complicate many illustrations.

 P.S. [em.py](em.py)